Laura Michaels' MinGW FAQ

 • A third solution is to keep all path related information in your makefiles and create appropriate makefiles for each compiler.
 Then, you only need to make sure you're running the appropriate make program in the correct directory.

 I do maintain a C/C++ related mailing list called CppDesign.
 It's purpose is to share information on C/C++ that may be of interest to experienced programmers and to discuss various design related issues and trade-offs.
+I will also be posting information on my LM BLD project and what I've learned from it to the list.
 Links and/or update information on any of the C/C++ compilers or other C/C++ development tools are welcome as is information on Open Source and free C/C++ libraries and source code.
 If you're looking for some of the interesting links to libraries and programs that used to be in this FAQ, CppDesign is the place to go.

 A portable app is a program that can be moved and run easily from a removable drive like a USB flash drive.
 MinGW really isn't set up to run as a portable app.
 On the plus side, MinGW doesn't need to make any changes to your registry in order to run successfully.
 However, it does need to know where to look for the programs in the compiler suite that it needs to run.
 You can: